dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

-"kmdheight"                        |(string)           |starting block height "ccid"                             |(number)           |chain ccid "MoMs"                             |(string)           |array of MoM values "NotarizationHash"                 |(string)           |the first found notarization transaction id for the chain "MoMoM"                            |(string)           |MoMoM value
+"kmdheight"                        |(string)           |starting block height "ccid"                             |(number)           |chain ccid "MoMs"                             |(string)           |array of MoM values "notarisationHash"                 |(string)           |the first found notarisation transaction id for the chain "MoMoM"                            |(string)           |MoMoM value

 ## assetchainproof

 **assetchainproof txid**

-For given transaction id scans back notarizations and returns a proof object with MoM branch.
+For given transaction id the `assetchainproof` method scans the chain for the back MoM notarisation for this transaction and returns a proof object with MoM branch.
+Scanning is performed from the height upto the chain tip but no more than 1440 blocks.

 ### Arguments: